Ethiopian Christmas traditions: Festivities, Spirit & Foods

 Tej, an Ethiopian honey wine, is served with dinner.

-Traditional food is served during Christmas
+Ethiopia traditional food is served during Christmas

-What do Ethiopians dress on Christmas day?
+What do Ethiopians dress on Christmas Day?

 On Ethiopian Christmas Day, visitors to Ethiopia for Ganna could expect to witness natives dressed entirely in white.
 Many individuals wear a traditional garment known as a Netela.
 The Netela is a white cotton garment with colorful woven borders worn similarly to a shawl.